arne48/tinkerboard_io/README.md

 ```

 #### Get data direction mode of pin
-_Reads the gpio direction register for specified pin and returns its mode as enum.
+_Reads the data direction register for specified pin and returns its mode as enum.
 If requested pin is a power-pin it returns Input_
 __pin_number:__ number of pin to read the data direction config of
 __returns:__ data direction of gpio.
 This can be either _Input_ or _Output_